NivaanVedante/NivaanVedante/README.md

-# 👋 Hi, I’m Nivaan Vedante
+# 👋 hey, i’m nivaan vedante

 🎓 I’m a student of the International Baccalaureate Diploma Programme with a deep passion for Artificial Intelligence, Robotics, and Computer Science.
 I’ve completed over 90+ certifications from Harvard, Stanford, Google, Microsoft, and more, and I’ve built everything from robotic arms to interactive AI applications.